 Medigap Changes 2020: How Will Plan D Be Affected?

-Medicare Supplement Plans C and F will not be sold to anyone eligible for Medicare on or after January 1, 2020.
-But the good news is Plan D is a suitable Plan C replacement.
+Medicare Supplement Plans C and F will not be sold to anyone eligible for Medicare on or after January 1, 2020.5 But the good news is Plan D is a suitable Plan C replacement.
 Why?
-Medigap Plans C and D offer the same benefits, except that Plan C covers the Part B deductible ($185 in 2019) and Plan D does not.
+Medigap Plans C and D offer the same benefits, except that Plan C covers the Part B deductible ($203 in 2021) and Plan D does not.1

 Why should this matter to you?
 If you’re eligible for Medicare before 2020, you may want to consider getting Plan C. If you do, you will be “grandfathered in,” which means you can keep Plan C for as long as you continue to pay the premiums.
-Currently, Plan C is one of the guaranteed issue plans insurance companies must offer.
-But starting 2020, Medicare Plan D will replace Plan C as one of the guaranteed issue plans for new enrollees.
+Plan C was one of the guaranteed issue plans insurance companies offered.
+But starting 2020, Medicare Plan D replaced Plan C as one of the guaranteed issue plans for new enrollees.

 If coverage for the Part B deductible isn’t a priority, you can buy Medigap Supplement Plan D now or whenever you become eligible for Medicare.
 Your monthly premium for Plan D may be less since it does not cover your Part B deductible.
-The average monthly premium in 2018 was $299 for Plan D and $347 for Plan C.
+The average monthly premiums can vary, depending on your state of residence.
+In 2021, it ranged between $192-265 for Plan D and $202-280 for Plan C for a nonsmoking male living in Orlando, Florida.6

 Medigap Plan D Benefits

-You can use the chart below to compare the benefits of Medicare Supplement Plans D and C.
+You can use the chart below to compare the benefits of Medicare Supplement Plans D and C.2

 |Medigap Benefits||Plan C||Plan D|